Standard position for surfaces in link complements in arbitrary 3-manifolds: Disks with and words

+Suppose the arc labelled $1$ runs to meet one of the thicker red arcs shown.
+Then there are two cases to consider.

+\textit{Case 1.} Suppose arc~1 intersects the upper left red arc.
+Then arc~1 cannot intersect the blue arc, so it must run into a truncation face or interior edge after intersecting the thick red arc.
+Because arc~1 has already met two instances of $S$, it cannot meet an interior edge and remain the boundary of a $BBSS$ disk.
+Since meeting the truncation face uses up all the letters $BBSS$ in its boundary, this means that the arc labelled $1$ meets no edges between $1$ and the thick red arc.
+It follows that the two white faces on opposite sides of the dark orange truncation face are the same, since one white face contains arc~1 and the other white face contains the thick red arc.
+But this would contradict the link being weakly prime.

+\textit{Case 2.} Suppose arc~1 meets the thick red arc in the lower left part of the figure.
+Similarly to case~1, arc~1 then must enter the region between that arc and the blue arc through a truncation face, using up all the letters $BBSS$.
+But then arc~1 must connect immediately to the arc labelled $2$, without meeting additional interior or truncation edges.
+This means that the white face containing the arc labelled $2$ and the white face containing the thick red arc in the lower left part of the figure are the same.
+But these are the two white faces adjacent to the light orange truncation face, contradicting the link being weakly prime.

+Therefore, arc 1 does not meet any of the two thicker red arcs.
+The only remaining place that the arc labelled $1$ could meet the boundary of the red disk would be on the truncation face between instances of $B$, and it must do so by entering and exiting opposite sides of that truncation face, not the sides meeting the red arc.
+But those opposite sides lie in shaded faces, whereas arc~1 is in a white face.
+This is also impossible. \end{proof}

-\begin{lemma} Assume that the representativity $r(\pi(L),\Pi)>4$, and that $\pi(L)$ is not a string of bigons on $\Pi$.
+\begin{lemma} Assume that the hat-representativity $\hat{r}(\pi(L),\Pi)>4$, and that $\pi(L)$ is not a string of bigons on $\Pi$.
 Let $Z$ be in normal position, with a non-meridianal boundary component.
-Then a maximal connected collection of \begin{enumerate} \item $BBBB$ disks for $Z$ or \item $BBSS$ disks for $Z$ \end{enumerate} forms a disk. \end{lemma}
+Then the following form disks: \begin{enumerate} \item a maximal connected collection of $BBBB$ disks for $Z$ or \item a maximal connected collection of $BBSS$ disks for $Z$. \end{enumerate} \end{lemma}

-\begin{proof} As explained above, the $BBBB$ or $BBSS$ disks are connected only along arcs on interior faces, since the arcs on truncation faces are a part of the surface boundary $\partial Z$.
+\begin{proof} As explained above, the $BBBB$ or $BBSS$ disks are connected only along arcs on interior faces, since the arcs on truncation faces are a part of the surface boundary.

 For (1), a maximal connected collection is therefore glued end to end along opposite interior faces.
-The only way it could not form a disk is if it forms an essential annulus, made entirely of $BBBB$ disks.
-But in this case, it was shown in \cite[Theorem~4.6]{HowiePurcell} that $\pi(L)$ is a string of bigons on $\Pi$ (here we use the hypothesis $r(\pi(L),\Pi)>4$).
+The only way it could not form a disk is if it forms an essential annulus or M\"obius band, made entirely of $BBBB$ disks.
+In the case of an annulus, it was shown in \cite[Theorem~4.6]{HowiePurcell} that $\pi(L)$ is a string of bigons on $\Pi$ (here we use the hypothesis $\hat{r}(\pi(L),\Pi)>4$).
+In fact the proof also implies the same result for the case of the M\"obius band, because it shows that a string of $BBBB$ disks connect to bound a chain of bigons in the diagram graph.